 All requests above $50,000 are processed as Trustee Grants and RSF's Board of Trustees make the final funding decision.
 All requests up to $35,000 (up to $50,000 if collecting data or paying for restricted data) are processed as Presidential Grants and cannot include any indirect costs.
 The main difference between these two categories is the budget requirements.

-RSF encourages methodological variety and inter-disciplinary collaboration, but all proposals must have well-developed conceptual frameworks and research designs.
+RSF encourages methodological variety and inter-disciplinary collaboration, but all LOIs and proposals must have well-developed conceptual frameworks and research designs.
 Analytical models must be well-specified and research questions and hypotheses (where applicable) must be clearly stated.

 Projects that use newly-available data or make new linkages across data sources have a higher priority than projects that analyze only public use data from widely available data sets.
 For projects that use publicly available data from any Census or Current Population Survey or American Community Survey, the Panel Study of Income Dynamics, the Early Childhood Longitudinal Survey and many other publicly available data sets, the budget request should total no more than $75,000 (including overhead).

 To apply, an eligible PI or co-PI must:

 - Visit our online application portal and create a new account or log into an existing account.